SLdragon/wiki-teamsfx/Embed-a-dashboard-canvas-in-Teams.md

 }
 ```

-Now, launching or refreshing your Teams app, you will see the new widget using Microsoft Graph Toolkit after you finish login to consent our app to access Microsoft Graph.
+Upon launching or refreshing your Teams application, subsequent to completing the login process and consenting to our application's access to Microsoft Graph, the newly created widget utilizing the Microsoft Graph Toolkit will be visible.

 ![image](https://user-images.githubusercontent.com/107838226/213122528-f0823063-b5b6-4cbf-9f2c-0198e6d72958.png)